hiltermann/homekit-infused/addons/auto-fill-certificates-card.md

 # Auto Filled Certificates Card (show expiry dates)
 ![Homekit Infused](../images/certificates-card.png)

+### Description
+This card will automatically create an entities card with ALL your certificate expiry sensors without the need of configuration.

 ### Requirements (HACS)
 | Name | Type  | Description |